-Exclusion for elderly/disabled persons 65 years old as of January 1 of the current year or totally and permanently disabled, is a permanent resident of North Carolina, and whose last years' income does not exceed twenty nine thousand five hundred ($29,600).
+The Elderly and Disabled Exclusion Application requirements for 2023 are 65 years old as of January 1 of the current year or totally and permanently disabled, is a permanent resident of North Carolina, and whose last years' income does not exceed thirty-three thousand eight hundred dollars ($33,800).

 One time application required.

 Elderly Exemption Brochure

 Elderly or Disabled Exemption Application - Form AV-9

 The Homestead Circuit Breaker is the deferral of property taxes that exceed tax limitation.
 This tax deferment program is for North Carolina residents who meet all the qualifications for the homestead exclusion plus they have owned and occupied their permanent residence for at least five years and their income does not exceed forty six thousand five hundred dollars ($46,500).

 The deferred taxes are a lien on your property.
 Interest accrues on deferred taxes as if they had been payable on the dates on which they would have originally become due.

 Disabled Veterans Exclusion

 Exclusion for honorably discharged veterans whose disability is service connected and has been certified by the Department of Veterans Affairs as 100% permanently and totally disabling or the surviving spouse of an honorably discharged disabled veteran who has never remarried.

 Their is no age or income requirement.